Explore Our Archives

-The Paolo Soleri Archives
+The Archives at Arcosanti

-Second Canvas empowers museums and archival institutions to, “experiment with new possibilities for artwork digitized in super high-resolution (SHR), a tool focused on helping museums to build multimedia experiences by combining SHR images with interactive storytelling.”
+Second Canvas empowers museums and archival institutions to “experiment with new possibilities for artwork digitized in super high-resolution (SHR), a tool focused on helping museums to build multimedia experiences by combining SHR images with interactive storytelling.”

 Arizona Memory Project

 The Cosanti Foundation wishes to especially thank Ryan Ehrfurth (Digital Project Manager at Arizona Memory Project | Special Maps Collection, Arizona State Library, Archives, and Public Records) for his assistance in curating and creating this collection.

-Arcosanti.org has undergone many revisions throughout its history, including this latest version you’re viewing now.
-One such former version is a unique chronicle of Arcosanti and continues to be useful for researchers, historians, journalists, and alumni of Arcosanti, now referred to as the Legacy Website.
+Our website has undergone many revisions throughout its history, including this latest version you’re viewing now.
+One former version is an archival chronicle of Arcosanti that continues to be useful for researchers, historians, journalists, and alumni of Arcosanti, now referred to as the Legacy Website.
 In particular, many people (especially our alumni) continue to reference the old “Arco News” section of that website that was published almost daily for many years.

 Join Our Mailing List